1996 California Proposition 218: Engineer's Report

 All assessments must be supported by a detailed engineer's report prepared by a registered professional engineer certified by the State of California.
 The required engineering report is ordinarily prepared by a registered civil engineer.

-The engineer's report is a critical document in the assessment process because it contains the detailed supporting basis for levying the assessment.
+The engineer's report is an important document in the assessment process because it contains the detailed supporting basis for levying the assessment.
 This includes a detailed supporting basis for compliance with the substantive requirements for assessments such as presence of special benefits, proper apportionment of special benefits between parcels, separability of general benefits from special benefits, proper assessment of parcels owned by public agencies, detailed cost information, and the manner of calculating assessments upon specific parcels.
 In a legal challenge concerning the validity of an assessment, the courts typically refer to the engineer's report to determine whether the assessment complies with Proposition 218.

 Proposition 218 does not require the engineer's report be mailed to property owners as part of the assessment notification process.
 However, the engineer's report is a public record whereby a member of the public, including property owners subject to a proposed assessment, may make a written request and receive a copy of an engineer's report under the California Public Records Act.

-The engineer's report is also sometimes available in electronic format where it can be downloaded by the public.
-However, Proposition 218 does not require an engineer's report be made available in an electronic format.
+The engineer's report is also sometimes available in an electronic format.
 The California Public Records Act generally requires that public records in an electronic format be made available when requested by a member of the public.